Guide

 Who is an additional-rate taxpayer?

-You become an additional-rate taxpayer when your total income exceeds £125,140 in a tax year.
-This threshold has applied since April 2023, when it was reduced from the previous level of £150,000.
-Above £125,140, you pay 39.35% on dividend income (above the £500 allowance), 45% on non-savings income, and 45% on savings income.
+You become an additional-rate taxpayer when total income exceeds £125,140.
+That threshold has applied since April 2023, when it was cut from £150,000.
+Above £125,140 you pay 39.35% on dividends (above the £500 allowance), 45% on non-savings income, and 45% on savings income.

 The £125,140 threshold — not £150,000

-A common mistake is to use £150,000 as the additional-rate threshold.
-This was the threshold before April 2023.
-Since then, it has been £125,140.
-If you have income between £125,140 and £150,000, you are already an additional-rate taxpayer and pay 39.35% on dividends.
+A common error is using £150,000 as the threshold.
+That was the figure before April 2023.
+Since then it has been £125,140.
+If your income is between those two numbers, you are an additional-rate taxpayer right now.

 The £500 dividend allowance still applies